-OCCI base type(s) The OCCI base types are Entity, Resource, Link and Action.
+OCCI base type(s) The OCCI base types are Entity, Resource and Link.
+See section 4.5.

-resource capabilities Resource capabilities refer to attributes and Actions exposed by a resource instance.
+143 resource capabilities Resource capabilities refer to Attributes and Actions exposed by a resource instance.

 resource instance An instance of a sub-type of Entity.
 The OCCI model defines two sub-types of Entity, the Resource type and the Link type.
 However, the term resource instance is defined to include any instance of a sub-type of Resource or Link as well.